wp-plugins/woocommerce-compare-list/readme.txt

 == Installation ==

 1. Upload plugin to the `/wp-content/plugins/` directory
-1. Activate `WooCommerce Compare List` plugin through the 'Plugins' menu in WordPress
+1. Activate **WooCommerce Compare List** plugin through the 'Plugins' menu in WordPress
+1. Go to WooCommerce settings page and open **Compare List** tab
-1. Select compare page at Compare list tab of WooCommerce settings
+1. Select compare page, which will display comparison table

 == Changelog ==